zeligism/ConGAN/README.md

 ## Contact
-Should you have any question, please create an issue on this repository or contact at Abdulla.Almansoori@mbzuai.ac.ae, Talal.Algumaei@mbzuai.ac.ae, Muhammad.Sharif@mbzuai.ac.ae
+Should you have any question, please create contact at Abdulla.Almansoori@mbzuai.ac.ae, Talal.Algumaei@mbzuai.ac.ae, Muhammad.Sharif@mbzuai.ac.ae